 Quail hunting is a thrilling activity.
 It lets you go after one of the top game birds in the world.
 Be sure to prepare yourself properly, so you can get the most out of your hunt.
 Make sure you follow safety rules and local regulations.

 Hunting wisely means being cautious wherever you go.
-You don’t want to risk of injuring anyone or yourself during the hunt.
+You don’t want to risk injuring anyone or yourself during the hunt.